fikin/go-complexity-analysis/README.md

 `--maintunder`: show functions with the Maintainability index < N (default: 20)

+`--selfimpdepth`: how many directory levels must be common between package and import to be considered self-import (default same as package)

 `--csvstats`: show functions stats in csv format. other flags are still valid.

 `--csvtotals`: show package totals in csv format. other flags are still valid.